Meet our Presenters

-Mary is the owner of When’s Low Tide, Executive Director of The Beachcombing Center, a nonprofit organization dedicated to preserving an international collection of beachcombed finds, and Vice President and Education Chair of the North American Sea Glass Association.
+Mary is the owner of When’s Low Tide and Executive Director of The Beachcombing Center, a nonprofit organization dedicated to preserving an international collection of beachcombed finds.
 You can find her on Instagram @marytmccarthy when she’s not out in her kayak searching coastal landfills for beach-found candle containers.
 Articles ›

 Paula of Peblsrock.uk lives in Seaham, England, and has been collecting sea glass since childhood.
 Seaham Beach has been the inspiration for The Legend of Mermaids Tears series and the Pocket Guide to Seaham Sea Glass, with companion guides planned for this year.
 Articles ›

 Jason is an American architect and author who lives in London, England.
 Beachcombing along the muddy banks of the River Thames, he has found historic artifacts, some of which are now on permanent display in museums around the United Kingdom.
 He is a member of the exclusive Society of Thames Mudlarks, a trustee of the Thames Museum Trust, and co-author of Thames Mudlarking.
 Find him on Instagram @jasonmudlark.
 Articles ›

 Australian born, Philippine raised, and now living in Japan, Christina has always loved the beach and all the gems it has to offer.
 With her beachcombing love in Japan, she continues to learn about Japanese maritime antiques, glass and pottery design, and history.
 She is the founder of Reverse.Gem, a coastal lifestyle brand with a passion for beachcombing solutions.
 Articles ›